Johnhvy/Node-Caritat/README.md

     reconstructed the private key, which they should not do).
   - not basing their vote in function of what other has voted (if they have reconstructed the private key, which they should not do).
-- As a voter or the instigator, you need to trust the git commits are genuine.
+- As a voter or the instigator, you need to trust the git commits are genuine, and therefor you need to trust that the server hosting the vote repository is not compromised.
-  Enforcing the use of PGP signatures on vote commits can help with that.

 ### Can a participant tamper with the votes?